-1. The requirement to be evaluated by a licensed medical professional to certify the disability and qualify for California Connect is set in Pub.
+1. The requirement to be evaluated by a licensed medical professional to certify ~~the~~a disability and qualify for California Connect is set in Pub.
 Util.
 Code Section 2881 should be revisited in a manner that reduces barriers to enrollment.

-2. The California Connect current application process is complex and should be streamlined and offered electronically to reduce barriers to participation.
+2. The California Connect current application process is complex and should be streamlined and offered electronically to reduce barriers to participation, while ensuring accessibility.

 3. The three California Connect sub-programs (EDP, CRS, and AAC) should be consolidated and marketed under one brand name to reduce confusion.
 4. Collaboration with CBOs and other similar assistance programs should be explored to increase enrollment, outreach and reduce barriers.

-5. The Lifeline program's trusted partner proposal and CARE's CBO compensation program should provide inform the CBO compensation model for California Connect.
+5. The Lifeline program's trusted partner proposal and CARE's CBO compensation program should ~~provide~~ inform the CBO compensation model for California Connect.
 6. The Communications Division should continue to work with EPAC and TADDAC to identify and propose equipment and services that keep pace with advancements in technology.
 7. The "Procurement and Direct-Ship Model" will expand opportunities for California Connect subscribers to get the personalized equipment they need, increase efficiency, reduce resources involved with storing equipment in a warehouse, and should replace the current model.
 8. California Connect's TADDAC and EPAC charters are outdated and should be updated.
 9. The Needs Assessment should be conducted more periodically and at least every five years in order keep pace with the advancements in technology and participant needs.

-10. Minimal funding, rule and service impacts are anticipated from the changes made in this decision, however, the Communications Division should track any related costs increases or savings from these changes to plan for future evolutions of California Connect.
+10. Minimal funding, rule and service impacts are anticipated from the changes made in this decision, however, the Communications Division should track any related ~~costs~~cost increases or savings from these changes to plan for future evolutions of California Connect [and report all impacts from the changes made in this decision in the Annual Report for the next three years.](#)